 The Galway Blazers (IR) is a knick name for the County Galway Hunt, the formal name certainly possessing less flair.
 (Flare?)
 One account suggests the Blazers acquired their soubriquet when, during a hunt ball in Birr, County Offaly (following a joint meet with the Ormond Foxhounds), the hotel burned down.
 Alternatively, the term, blazers, might refer to duelling or blazing as the practice was known.
 Some of the Blazers’ followers had a reputation for duelling!

 When I was growing up hunting with the Blazers, Thursdays were the days to bring out young horses and ponies new to hunting.
 Often we came home on a different pony or horse than we started with as we had our fair share of falls!
-For that reason, I would not normally have thought of going to a Thursday meet this season, but I am really glad I did.To read more, a subscription is needed: Click here to subscribe
+For that reason, I would not normally have thought of going to a Thursday meet this season, but I am really glad I did.To read more, a subscription is required.
+Log in or click here to subscribe.